Hishamulhakeem/AI-Blog-Generator/README.md

 Enter a topic : Rohit shamra
 Enter a additional parameter : Mumbai Indians

-# The Legacy of Rohit Sharma: A Mumbai Indians Icon
+The Legacy of Rohit Sharma: A Mumbai Indians Icon

-## Introduction: The Rise of a Cricketing Legend
+Introduction: The Rise of a Cricketing Legend

-Rohit Sharma, the captain of the Mumbai Indians (MI), has become syn...
+Rohit Sharma, the captain of the Mumbai Indians (MI), has become synonymous with success in the Indian Premier League (IPL).
+His journey from a promising ...